-Joule and Newton are two units, which are widely used in the SI system.
-These units are extremely important, and a sound understanding in them is required.
-Read on to know, what Newton is, what Joule is, what are their definitions and finally the differences between Newton and Joule.
+Joule and Newton are two units that are very useful in the SI unit system.
+These units are extremely important, and a sound understanding of them is necessary.
+The basic difference between Newton and Joule is their applications.

 What is Newton?

 To understand what a Newton is, one must first understand the concept of force and linear momentum.
 The linear momentum of an object is equal to the mass of the object multiplied by the velocity of the object.
 Since the mass is a scalar, and the velocity is a vector, the linear momentum is also a vector, which has the same direction as the velocity.
 According to Newton’s second law of motion, the net force acting on an object is proportional to the rate of change of linear momentum of that object.
 Therefore,

 Net force =constant X momentum change / time